kousathanas/MultiDFE/README.md

 #########################################################################################
-#Steps for installing and running MultiDFE
+#Steps for installing, setting-up and running MultiDFE

+###Install:
-1) Unpack, cd to the unpacked directory and then compile with this command:
+Unpack, cd to the unpacked directory and then compile with this command:

 gcc -O3 -o MultiDFE *.c  -lm -lgsl -lgslcblas -w

 Alternatively, you can also type
 make

-2) Now you should have an executable Multi_DFE.
+Now you should have an executable Multi_DFE.
+###Set-up:
 To run the program you need a folder with the lookup tables for the likelihood calculation.
 The program will not run without specifying the folder where these tables are located.
 These tables are quite large in size (4.5 Gbytes).

 These lookup tables can be downloaded here :  http://datashare.is.ed.ac.uk/bitstream/handle/10283/2730/data.tar.gz?sequence=1&isAllowed=y

-If you have trouble downloading them make sure to contact me (akousath *at* pasteur.fr) to help you.
+If you have trouble downloading them make sure to contact me (kousathanas2 *at* gmail.com) to help you.

 After you download these tables, you need to specify in the file "directory_config.dat" the location of the tables.
 The directory specification should branch so the contents of the specified folder are these 3 folders: n1_20, n1_100, n1_1000.
 In the present implemention only lookup tables in folder n1_100 will be used.

+###Run:
-3) If you have specified the lookup tables correctly then you can run the program with the following command:
+If you have specified the lookup tables correctly then you can run the program with the following command:

 ./MultiDFE -conpop 0 -sfsfold 1 -selmode 2 -nspikes 0 -ranrep 1 -file example.sfs

 the example.sfs file has an example of the input SFS (see at the bottom of README for explanation)

 ###Explanation of arguments:
--conpop    0/1    model population size change (2-epoch change/constant)
+* conpop    0/1    model population size change (2-epoch change/constant)
--sfsfold   0/1    fold sfs (no/yes)
+* sfsfold   0/1    fold sfs (no/yes)
--selmode (0/1/2/3/4/5)    selection model (spike/step/gamma/beta/lognormal/6-fixed-spikes)
+* selmode (0/1/2/3/4/5)    selection model (spike/step/gamma/beta/lognormal/6-fixed-spikes)
--nspikes (0...Inf)    Specify how many spikes you want only if selmode=(0/1)
+* nspikes (0...Inf)    Specify how many spikes you want only if selmode=(0/1)
--ranrep (0..Inf)    Specify how many replicate runs you want from random starting values (recommended 5-10 for spike/step models).
+* ranrep (0..Inf)    Specify how many replicate runs you want from random starting values (recommended 5-10 for spike/step models).

 #########################################################################################
 #INPUT files